Dubstepzedd/Tetris-C/README.md

 As of now, the project can be built using [CMake](https://cmake.org/).

-For Linux you will need to download ncurses.h which you can do with the following command:
+For Linux you will need to download ncurses.h before building which you can do with the following command:

 `sudo apt-get install libncurses5-dev`

+For Windows, nothing is required.

 Feel free to download and build it yourself!